 When to book flights?
 It is best to book between 4 and 10 weeks in advance.

 What days are cheapest to fly?
-It has been found that Tuesdays, Wednesdays and Saturdays have the cheapest flights.
+It has been found that Tuesdays, Wednesdays, and Saturdays have the cheapest flights.

-What time of day is cheapest to fly?
+What time of day is the cheapest to fly?
 Red-eye flights (flying overnight), and early morning flights are undesirable to most so these tend to be cheaper.

-What time of year / season should I fly?
+What time of year/season should I fly?
 This will vary depending on location.
 But flying outside of school holidays, and off-season can help save on costs.
 E.g. visiting Eastern Europe in Winter might be a lot cheaper than visiting in Summer.